btcpayserver/btcpayserver-docker/docs/joinmarket.md

 ## Managing the services such as yield generators

-First connect to the container's bash
+First connect to the container:

 ```bash
 jm.sh bash
 ```

 You can list available services to run:

 ```bash